dbgrande/GrandeModular/README.md

 QuantIntervals
 --------------
-***Updated for v1.3.0 and v1.2.0***

 ![QuantIntervals](images/QuantIntervals.png "QuantIntervals")

 **A 1-TET through 34-TET microtonal quantizer.**

-**v1.3.0 update:**

-- After releasing this module, I discovered that I didn't have proper octave complements for 16 intervals.
-For example 35:24 has a complement of 48:35, which exceeded my target of 36, so it wasn't included.

-- My solution was to replace these unmatched intervals with 13-limit ones.
-That way I could still keep the ratio numbers ≤ 36.
-So now all intervals have proper octave complements, 10:7 and 7:5 are in the center like they're supposed to be, and all the other interval pairs are arranged symmetrically around them.

--  However, this means that any save files created with an older version of this module need to have the selected intervals updated.

-- In addition, Round, Equi-, and Tolerance are no longer randomized.
+**v1.3.0 update:** Intervals updated; and Round, Equi-, and Tolerance are no longer randomized.

 **v1.2.0 update:** Controls were simplified and a separate note display was added.